MaraGhe/Arcade-Breakout-with-Ship-Editor/README.md

 This game is a modern take on the classic arcade game Breakout featuring a custom Spacecraft Editor.

-*This project requires the [GFX Framework](https://github.com/UPB-Graphics/gfx-framework) provided by the Computer Graphics Department at the University.
+*This project requires the OpenGL [GFX Framework](https://github.com/UPB-Graphics/gfx-framework) provided by the Computer Graphics Department at the University.
 All source files are part of the framework except for those in the `Breakout` folder.
 Folow the instructions in the framework repository to run the game.*

 ---